 In terms of the Core i5 versus Core i3 debate, desktop chips are pretty much all the same.
 There’s a few megahertz (MHz) in it, but all the UHD 630 solutions are roughly as fast as each other.
 They’re suitable for entry-level gaming, but don’t expect great detail or high frames per second.

-If you’re just looking to browse the web and watch Netflix and YouTube, however, any Core i3 will do.
+If you’re just looking to browse the web and watch Netflix and YouTube, any Core i3 will do.
+It might be better to hold off until the upcoming Rocket Lake desktop processors hit the market, though.
+These processors should come with Xe graphics.

 Power and thermals